 For most applications, reducing heat transfer due to convection and conduction can solve the majority of thermal insulation challenges.
 However, for advanced applications operating at high temperatures, reducing radiation heat transfer is key.
-Insulon® parts can be built to incorporate proprietary high temperature multi-layer insulation to reduce radiation heat transfer.
+Insulon® parts can be built to incorporate high temperature multi-layer insulation to reduce radiation heat transfer.
 This multilayer insulation can be installed directly in the vacuum annulus, so radiation protection is already built in.

 Our engineers are experts in devising customized insulation solutions based on the intricate needs of your application.
 We consider all aspects, from component level parameters to system level parameters, with the goal of helping you optimize your product for peak performance.

 Thermal energy is a valuable resource.
 If your system is letting heat escape, you could be wasting time, money, or both.